American Liszt Society Festival

 12:00 pm Lunch break

-José Raúl López, Robert Scott Satterlee, Liza Stepanova, Vincente Della Tonia
+Joseph Kingma, Tiantian Liang, José Raúl López, Robert Scott Satterlee, Liza Stepanova, Vicente Della Tonia, Jr.,

 Selection from Gustav and Alma Mahler’s songs